TREE TRESPASS LOTTERY

 Held: The replacement value of the trees was grossly disproportionate to the diminution of the land value, and would be a windfall for the Linebargers.

-The Linebargers complained that the trial court should awarded them the $44,702 replacement value of the trees.
+The Linebargers complained that the trial court should have awarded them the $44,702 replacement value of the trees.
 Arkansas courts have recognized that when ornamental or shade trees are injured, the use made of the land should be considered and the owner compensated by damages representing the cost of replacing the trees.
 However, fact situations may arise in which recovery of the replacement cost of trees would yield a result grossly disproportionate to the fair market value of the land and thus would be an inappropriate measure of damages.
 The evidence in each case determines what measure of damages is to be used.

 Here, the trial judge acknowledged the Linebargers had used their trees for screening and shade, and he gave due consideration to the replacement measure of damages.
 However, he found that most of the trees cut were behind and over the crest of a hill from Jerry and Marge’s cabin, which tended to reduce the harm they suffered.
 After all, you can’t derive shade from trees you can’t see.
 He also found that the replacement cost of the trees would be disproportionate in relation to the fair market value of the land.

 The Court of Appeals agreed.
 “We cannot say that the trial judge abused his discretion in making the damage award,” the Court wrote.
-“Although he recognized that an award of replacement value might be possible, he declined to use that measure of damages because: 1) the cut trees were behind and over a crest from the cabin; and 2) the replacement value would be disproportionate to the land value.
+“Although he recognized that an award of replacement value might be possible, he declined to use that measure of damages because 1) the cut trees were behind and over a crest from the cabin, and 2) the replacement value would be disproportionate to the land value.
 The location of the cut trees in relation to the cabin is a legitimate factor to consider.
 The trees provided only minimal shade, ornamental, or landscaping value to the appellants’ residence.”

 It was obviously meaningful to the appellate court that if George paid the Linebargers the full replacement value of $44,702 for trees cut on 4.29 acres, Jerry and Marge would have received 67% of the value of the entire 30 acres as a whole (including the cabin).
 Such an award would exceed the stumpage value of the cut trees by over $43,000.